tofu peanut vegan stew

 • Chop the tofu into chunks and add to the pan and fry for 5 mins until slightly browned.

-• Add the spices and fry for another 2 mins, then add in the tomato purée, peanut butter, chopped tomatoes, beans and coconut milk.
+• Add the spices and fry for another 2 mins.
+Add in the tomato purée, peanut butter, chopped tomatoes, beans and coconut milk.
 Simmer for about 15 mins.

 • Add the spinach for the final 2-3 mins to wilt and finish with a good squeeze of lime juice, fresh coriander and peanuts.
 Check the seasoning and add more, if required, before serving.